 First FGM Prosecution In UK

-Last Friday legal history was made when a woman was convicted after a trial at the Old Bailey over female genital mutilation (FGM) of a three-year-old girl.
+Legal history was first made in 2019 when a woman was convicted after a trial at the Old Bailey over female genital mutilation (FGM) of a three-year-old girl.
 This case is the third-ever attempted prosecution for female genital mutilation in UK.
 The woman, who mutilated her three-year-old daughter has become the first person in the UK to be found guilty of FGM.

 At least 16,265 women and girls living in the UK have told doctors they have FGM but officials believe the figure is the tip of the iceberg as the practice remaining widely unreported.